wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/financial-services-customer-onboarding/includes/5-submit-approve-loan.md

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the Closing stage of the loan.](../media/close-loan.png)](../media/close-loan.png#lightbox)

-Congratulations, you have successfully created a new loan application by using the Retail Banking Sample Portal and have verified the loan application by using Loan Tracker in Microsoft Cloud for Financial Services.
+**Congratulations**, you have successfully created a new loan application by using the Retail Banking Sample Portal and have verified the loan application by using Loan Tracker in Microsoft Cloud for Financial Services.